samumantha/research-software-engineering/presentation_PDC25.md

 We consider **any code, script, notebook, or file, regardless of size**, as "research software" if it is needed to generate, visualize, or reproduce data/results as part of a publication.

 ---

+class: center, middle

+## Do you write research software?

+---